 How to Cancel Cruise Gratuities: Step by Step Process

 Many guests prefer to remove the automatic gratuities, preferring instead to tip with cash.

 Selecting no here doesn’t remove the gratuities it just means that you don’t want to pay them early.
-By selecting no you are affectively delaying the gratuities until later.
+By selecting no you are effectively delaying the gratuities until later.

-Step 2 – Gratuities Will be Added on Daily
+Step 2 – Gratuities Will be Added to Your Onboard Account Daily

 Similar to the situation mentioned above gratuities will be added daily to your cruise account.
 This is automatic and if you don’t do anything they will be charged to you.